open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 ## Monitoring and Tuning

-See [metrics.go][metrics_go] for the full list metrics available for this component.
+See [metrics.go][metrics_go] for the full list metrics available for this component and their descriptions.

 ### Dropped Traces